-In addition, the Historic Report describes the facility's 34 tanks ranging across 11 different sizes and types and constructed of varying materials and often at different times.8 In addition to the large tanks, there were various smaller tanks, distilling towers, and pipes located throughout the property at the time of survey.9 Other notable equipment included a clay brick heater used to heat the product.
+In addition, the Historic Report describes the facility's 34 tanks ranging across 11 different sizes and types and constructed of varying materials and often at different times.
+In addition to the large tanks there are a various smaller tanks, distilling towers, and pipes located throughout the property.
+Other notable equipment includes a clay brick heater used to heat the product.
 A freshwater tank and other equipment are located to the east of the east driveway to the facility.
-The south end of the parcel contained multiple portable units and scrap metal and was not part of the original boundaries of the refinery.
+The south end of the parcel contains multiple portable units and scrap metal and was not part of the original boundaries of the refinery.